DIY-able/MqttTinyController/README.md

 If you have multiple clients connecting to MQTT broker with the same Client ID, unexpected behavior can happen.
 For example, you configured mobile app "IoT MQTT Panel" with clientID = "MyHomeClient" and PicoW is using the same clientID.
 Mobile app is able to publish the message, but PicoW subscription will fail on message call back.
 Please make sure each device or client have a unique ID.

 # Can relay on/off be scheduled?
-Technically speaking, you can put the scheduling code as part of the microcontroller.
-In my opinion, scheduling should not be part of it.
-The sole responsibility for this code is to control the hardware and report the hardware status using MQTT.
-To do scheduling, you can easily write an Azure Function using MQTT NET or Amazon AWS Lambda.
-The CRON expression for example, should be published/subscribed as another MQTT topic.
+From a technical standpoint, it's feasible to integrate the scheduling code into the microcontroller.
+However, I believe that scheduling shouldn't be its primary function.
+The microcontroller's main responsibility should revolve around hardware control and reporting hardware status through MQTT.
+For scheduling tasks, a more suitable approach would be to develop an Azure Function using MQTT NET or utilize Amazon AWS Lambda.
+For instance, the CRON expression could be managed through publishing/subscribing to a separate MQTT topic.

 # Starting up with weak WIFI or power outage reboot
-If you powerup PicoW without WIFI or not having a good connection, "mqtt_as" would quit and shuts down.
-According to Peter Hinch, this behavior is by design.
-However, it is possible during power outage both Wifi router and PicoW goes down at the same time but when power is restored, PicoW starts before Wifi is available and it won't work.
-The workaround is to add loop to connect wifi for x number of times (wifi_max_wait in config) before calling "mqtt_as".
+When you power up the PicoW without Wi-Fi or without a stable connection, the 'mqtt_as' module quits and shuts down.
+This behavior, as explained by Peter Hinch, is intentional.
+However, in cases of a power outage where both the Wi-Fi router and PicoW lose power simultaneously, upon restoration of power, the PicoW might start up before the Wi-Fi network is fully available, resulting in it being unable to function properly.
+To address this issue, a workaround is to implement a retry loop to attempt to connect to Wi-Fi a specified number of times (determined by the 'wifi_max_wait' parameter in the configuration) before initializing the 'mqtt_as' module.

+# WPA3 issue
+If you have enabled the "WPA2/WPA3" transition settings on your router, PicoW may experience connectivity issues.
+Switching the settings back to "WPA2 only" resolves this issue.

 # Installation for PicoW
 1. Use Micropython bootloader RPI_PICO_W-20240105-v1.22.1.uf2 or latest version